The Bombpops: Releases

-In April 2016 the band started to record their first full-length album Fear of Missing Out in Denver, Colorado at the Black in Bluhm Music studio.
+In April 2016 the band began to record their first full-length album Fear of Missing Out in Denver at the Black in Bluhm Music studio.
 The album came out on February 10, 2017, through Fat Wreck Chords.
-The band is well known in the Californian Pop Punk, Punk Rock scene after receiving exposure playing with big names such as NOFX, Descendents and Bad Religion.
+The band is well known in the Californian pop punk, punk rock scene after receiving exposure playing with big names such as NOFX, Descendents, and Bad Religion.

 The band released Death in Venice Beach on March 13, 2020.
 The album made Alternative Press' 50 Best 2020 Albums list.
-A review on Wall of Sound found the album to be "dark, edgy, and poignant."
-Alt Press's review found the "tandem guitar/vocal team of Poli Van Dam and Jen Razavi ... tight and taut.
+A review on Wall of Sound said the album was "dark, edgy, and poignant."
+Alt Press's review found the "tandem guitar/vocal team of Poli Van Dam and Jen Razavi was... tight and taut.
 But their gloves-off confessional songwriting (“Double Arrows Down,” “Zero Remorse,” “Sad To Me”) feels like a contemporary reading of the legendary BFF outlaw movie Thelma & Louise."

 Poli van Dam's departure

-In August of 2021, Poli van Dam stated in an Instagram post that she would not be joining the band on their upcoming tour due to family and health issues.
+In August 2021, Poli van Dam said in an Instagram post that she would not be joining the band on their upcoming tour due to family and health issues.
 She was replaced on tour by the band's guitar tech, Remmington.
 In November she appeared on an episode of the Jughead's Basement podcast, announcing that she had left the band.

 Razavi and Dropkick Murphys

-In February 2022 it was announced that Dropkick Murphys vocalist Al Barr was forced to drop off of the band's 2022 St. Patrick’s Day Tour and their 2022 summer tour in Europe to take care of his ailing mother who is battling Lewy Body Dementia.
-The Bombpops have been touring with the Dropkick Murphys and Razavi along with Mikey Rivkees of The Rumjacks and Jesse Ahern began assisting on vocals during the band's performances.
+In February 2022 it was announced that Dropkick Murphys vocalist Al Barr was forced to drop off of the band's 2022 St. Patrick's Day Tour and their 2022 summer tour in Europe to take care of his ailing mother, who is battling Lewy Body Dementia.
+The Bombpops have been touring with the Dropkick Murphys and Razavi along with Mikey Rivkees of the Rumjacks and Jesse Ahern began assisting on vocals during the band's performances.